High Assurance Security Overview

 Last Updated: October 19, 2018

-Globus delivers secure and scalable data management capabilities to the research community, including data transfer, sharing, publication, and discovery.
+Globus delivers secure and scalable data management capabilities to the research community, including data transfer and sharing.
 Globus allows researchers to use a secure, unified interface to orchestrate a variety of data management tasks across multiple Globus-enabled sites, all within the visibility and access control limits set by each site.
 By leveraging federated identities, existing institutional logins may be used for authentication to Globus.
 Computer scientists at the University of Chicago and Argonne National Laboratory have developed Globus to meet the specific needs and requirements of the research community.
 For over a decade, tens of thousands of researchers, including most leading US universities and national laboratories, have relied on Globus to provide data management capabilities.

 Globus uses a hybrid Software as a Service architecture.
 Two primary components make up the Globus ecosystem: Globus services and Globus endpoints.
 Globus services are hosted on Amazon Web Services (AWS) and operated by Globus.
 Services provide secure platform interfaces (APIs) and are accessed via clients including a Globus provided web application and command line client.
 Globus endpoints are storage systems hosted and operated by the subscriber running Globus Connect software to enable use of Globus data management capabilities, including access to data via GridFTP and HTTPS protocols.